jan-cieslik/cancer_informatics/docs/learning_R/ggplot_geometries.md

      ggtitle("Distribution of NHANES Participants by Race and Gender")

 ```
-In this example, we are using the `geom_bar()` function to create a layer to produce the bar chart, mapping the `Race1` variable to the x axis and filling the bars based on gender.
+In this example, we are using the `geom_bar()` function to create a layer to produce the bar chart, mapping the `Race1` variable to the x-axis and filling the bars based on gender.
 The `xlab()`, `ylab()`, and `ggtitle()` functions are used to set the x-axis label, y-axis label and plot title and will be further explored in the ***Themes*** chapter.
 This translates to:

 ![NHANES distribution](./Images/ggplot_geom1.png)

 This bar chart shows that the number of male and female participants are almost equal to each other.
-However, a larger proportion of the participants are of the white race.
-Only a small proportion is black, hispanic, mexican or other.
+However, a larger proportion of the participants are of the "White" ethnicity.
+Only a small proportion is defined as "Black", "Hispanic", "Mexican" or other.

 :::caution
 Make sure to add the ***geom*** layer using a + sign!
 For a functioning code, the + sign needs to come at the end of the line of code, not at the beginning!
 :::

 :::tip
 There are currently about 50 different geometries to choose from.
 For an overview of the different geom layers in R Studio, you can use the following code snippet: